anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **2 Corinthians 1.18-22** begins a seven-part series in 2 Corinthians (see Proper 4-9, NB: RCL 'Proper 3'), and says that 'every one of God’s promises is a "Yes"'.
+* **2 Corinthians 1.18-22** begins a seven-part series in 2 Corinthians (see Proper 4-9, NB: _RCL_ 'Proper 3'), and says that 'every one of God’s promises is a "Yes"'.
 * **Mark 2.1-12** continues the series in Mark (without a gap), and is about Jesus healing and forgiving a paralysed man, concluding with amazement: 'We have never seen anything like this!' **Isaiah 43.18-25** says that God is doing 'a new thing': 'I will not remember your sins'. **Psalm 41** says, 'The Lord sustains them on their sickbed; their sickness, Lord, you will remove.'

 Year C

 * **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 12-15, with extracts from the section on the resurrection body.
-(15.51-58 is the reading for the following week in the RCL.)
+(15.51-58 is the reading for the following week in the _RCL_.)
 * **Luke 6.27-38** continues the series in Luke (without a gap), and focuses on loving one's enemies.
-(6.39-49 is the reading for the following week in the RCL, which is omitted in Common Worship: see discussion below.
+(6.39-49 is the reading for the following week in the _RCL_, which is omitted in _Common Worship_: see discussion below.
 To fill in the gap, this week's reading could be extended to 6.42 'when opportunity allows'.)
 (NB: Luke 6.20-31 set for All Saints' Day.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40-41** (EV: 1-11, 39-40) [or 37.1-7] calls us not to fret about evildoers.

 ## 2 before Lent* {#before-lent-2}

 Omitted occasionally (if Ash Wednesday falls between 4 and 13 February).
 Falls between 4 and 29 February.

 Creation theme.
+As Gordon Giles explains,

+> the Church of England has replaced the _RCL_ provision for the Second Sunday before Lent with 'creation' texts.[^Giles]

-The addition of this creation-themed week means that 'Proper 3' in the RCL is not included (although the Gospel reading for Year A is almost the same).
+The addition of this creation-themed week means that 'Proper 3' in the _RCL_ is not included (although the Gospel reading for Year A is almost the same).
 The Gospel readings from that week contain several famous sayings of Jesus: see the [Appendix](#appendixgospels) for Mark 2.13-22 and Luke 6.39-49.

 Year A